Your Seasonal Job Doesn’t Have to End. Here’s How to Keep It

 During the conversation, highlight that you want to stay on after the hiring season and express your long-term goals.
 Let them know relevant things you’re doing in college, if applicable.

-That’s when you, the one who did knock it dead, swoop in with a proven track record to ensure you stay on long after the seasonal sales end and the crowds disperse – no longer a faceless new recruit but a permanent employee.
+With any luck, you can stay on long after the seasonal sales end and the crowds disperse – no longer a faceless new recruit but a permanent employee.